redfolgersGA/code_gym/u3/d03/homework/readme.md

 ### The Problem

- Dražen Morley, C.E.O. of XFiles Realty, has recently heard of Ruby and it's object-oriented design.
+ Dražen Morley, C.E.O. of Pangolins Realty, has recently heard of Ruby and it's object-oriented design.
 He's interested in re-modeling his database of NYC real estate after Ruby classes.
 Typical clients...
 Make your client happy and model this apartment complex using classes in Ruby!

 ### Setup